OctopusDeploy/docs/docs/administration/upgrading/upgrading-from-octopus-2.6/migrating-data-from-octopus-2.6-to-3.x.md

 ---
-title: Migrating data from Octopus 2.6 to 3.x
+title: Migrating Data from Octopus 2.6 to 3.x
 description: Information on how to migrate your data to Octopus 3.x from Octopus 2.6.
 position: 3
 ---